bennguyen334/Vegas-Bot/README.md

 Since the last status report, we encountered an issue involving the combination of code.
 Moreso, Bryan had a bot prepared for submission, but Benjamin did blackjack on a personal testing bot.
 Thanks to Arturo, he was able to change the blackjack.py file to work with Bryan's bot.

 ## Any details regarding instructions for the user interface that is beyond the obvious:
 First, invite VegasBot to a Discord server.
+The invitation link is below:

+https://discord.com/api/oauth2/authorize?client_id=914771848649142302&permissions=544857390199&scope=bot

-The invitation link is below. https://discord.com/api/oauth2/authorize?client_id=914771848649142302&permissions=544857390199&scope=bot Before launching bot.py, first launch setup_db.py for the database.
+Before launching bot.py, first launch setup_db.py for the database.
 Once bot.py launched, the user can access the help command (-help) for all the commands available to them.
 Once a game (slots, poker, blackjack) launches, it should prompt users on what to do.